 It is possible to prematurely force a bloom by exposing a bromeliad to ethylene gas, a natural byproduct of decomposing organic matter.
 Commercial products such as Florel, often used to ripen tomatoes and other fruits and vegetables, have successfully been used to produce bromeliad flowers.

-Bromeliads are easy to asexually propagate once an offset, or "pup" has sprouted from the base of the original bromeliad, or "mother plant."
-The advantage of asexual propagation is that you are rewarded with a mature plant in less than nine months.
+Bromeliads are easy to propagate once an offset, or "pup" has sprouted from the base of the original, or "mother plant."
 Pups usually emerge from the soil near the edge of the pot.
 They should be allowed to grow until they are one-third to one-half the size of the mother plant and have several sets of leaves.

-1. Remove the mother plant and pup from their container.
+1. When the pups are good sized and have roots, remove the mother plant and pups from their container.

 2.Gently pull the soil away, exposing the area where the mother plant and pup are joined.